ayba/pBot-API/README.md

 Response contains string variable with answer from bot.

-A litle example (see in repository example.py):
+A little example (see in repository example.py):

 ![kek](https://i.imgur.com/ZlFN7vd.png)